David Gleason Preserves Broadcast History, Tells of His Own | Telos Alliance

 Collection a Painstaking Process

 Once the website was created, Gleason's personal collection of materials was gradually scanned, converted using Optical Character Recognition, indexed and uploaded as copy-protected PDF files.
 As he was completing his collection, which went back about 15 years, he began to look for more and older files to post.
 This was about the time that libraries were digitizing their periodicals and getting rid of the hard copies as a space-saving measure.
 Gleason made some inquiries, and eventually hit the jackpot.
 “An Air Force base in Alabama was eliminating its library, and I got all their back issues of Broadcasting.
-I got more Working on the websitecollections from other libraries, and gradually added these to the web site.
+I got more collections from other libraries, and gradually added these to the web site.
 Some of the materials online now date back to the 1920s,” Eventually, the cycle reached critical mass.
 “The more material I posted, the more I got offered,” adds Gleason.

 Despite the vast size of the American Radio History website, there are still publications that Gleason lusts after.
 “The earliest issues of Broadcast Engineering, copies of Radio Daily and TV-Radio Age from the '40s and '50s.
 Also, Broadcast Advertising, which dates from the 1930s.”